 It is important to not let your certification lapse feeling that you have been a project manager for so many years that it is no longer necessary.
 The economy, while improving, still has some bumps ahead.
 Your certification may be just what is needed to set you apart from the rest and have the hiring manager make the right hiring decision for their project manager job…YOU.

-It is good to be scarce, rare, unique and one-of-a-kind when it comes to your project manager skills and abilities.
+It is good to be scarce, rare, unique and one-of-a-kind when it comes to your project manager skills and abilities ast it helps you stand out.
 By becoming a powerful networker, looking outside of the discipline of project management and embracing the sales team, and keeping up your project management certifications, you can be in a league all of your own.